Four Gentlemen Tour the Bekaa Valley 73

 Well, I phoned Laith back and asked him what time we could start.

 The next morning Niels gathered his equipment and I took a spare jacket and tie, in case my suit got dusty.
-Laith arrived with his cinematographer, the debonaire and intrepid Hadi Hotait, driving.
+Laith arrived with his cinematographer, the debonair and intrepid Hadi Hotait, driving.
 Hadi’s car is a capacious SUV from which all signs of branding fell off many years ago, along with many other superfluous pieces.
 He appeared to have an entire film studio packed in the back.
 I should not have been surprised if, on arrival, a couple of extras had appeared from under the unfathomable mound.

-Hadi navigated his way through the backstreets of Beirut between cars triple parked so badly it seemed a physical impossibility to get between them.
+Hadi navigated his way through the backstreets of Beirut between cars triple-parked so badly it seemed a physical impossibility to get between them.
 Hadi overcame this by the simple expedient of going very fast.
 I think his old car, like the DeLorean in Back to the Future, enters a different dimension at sufficient speed.
 I cannot imagine how else he did it.

 While I was contemplating that the Israelis might not be as likely to kill me as Hadi’s driving, Laith blithely announced we were not going to Nabatieh after all.
 The bombing there was so intense this morning that the army had closed the road.
 We were therefore going to Baalbek instead.